andrcmdr/cdk-soa-backend/abi-fetcher/README.md

 ```

 The compiled binaries will be available at:
+- `./target/release/abi-fetcher`
 - `./target/release/contracts-fetcher`
-- `./target/release/abi-fetcher`

 ### Build for Production

-The crate is optimized for small binary sizes with the following profile:
+The crate is optimized for small binary sizes:

 ```toml
 [profile.release]